Skip To Main Content

 Campus

-You can inspire our young people to realise a greener future by helping transform our Campus Masterplan into a sustainable vision for Aiglon, a step closer to our ambition of a near-zero footprint campus, including supporting the Moghadam Campus Hub.
+In order to grow, we have to build.
+You can inspire our young people to realise a greener future, by helping transform our Campus Masterplan into a sustainable vision for Aiglon.
+Bring us a step closer to our ambition of a near-zero footprint campus, and allow us to put long term plans into action.

 Our Stories